-We are writing to notify you that Kerr-McGee Oil & Gas Onshore, LP, an Oxy USA Inc. subsidiary, is working through the permitting process to obtain approval to develop an oil and natural gas project in your community.
-Kerr-McGee has submitted the FILLY Oil & Gas Development Plan that includes four proposed locations: Descent Fed 8-22HZ, Midnight 1-27HZ, 5 Minutes to Midnight 8-34HZ, and Wallstreet Fed 8-3HZ.
-In the following pages, you will find more information about each proposed location.
+We are writing to notify you that Kerr McGee Oil & Gas Onshore, LP, an Oxy USA Inc. subsidiary, is starting the permitting process to obtain approval to develop a project comprising of two locations.
 In our commitment to being a good neighbor, we provide frequent and transparent information, seek community feedback, safeguard the environment, and protect the health and safety of employees and communities.

 Enclosed is information about us, the permitting process, general and site-specific project details, proposed location maps, and an estimated development schedule.
 Additionally, you will find resources with more information about the permitting process, including how to provide public comment on the permit, which can also be found on the Energy & Carbon Management Commission (ECMC) website at ecmc.state.co.us.
-The ECMC was known as the Colorado Oil and Gas Conservation Commission (COGCC) prior to July 2023.